 SoFi: Another company that’s being brought public by a SPAC IPO from venture capitalist Chamath Palihapitiya is SoFi.
 They’re one of the largest personal finance sites around.
 The name actually stands for Social Finance.
 And rather than specifically giving out MCAs, SoFi will run your information through their algorithm and provide a personal loan that can be used towards your business.

-These merchant cash investing companies could be great to look into if you’re a new business.
-And the fact that you can trade these companies is another great source of revenue.
+These merchant cash investing companies could be great to look into if you’re a new business or a savvy investor who just wants to get into the alternative finance space.
+Of, if you’re just traders like us, you can trade these companies in and out when they flip from bearish to bullish.

 A New Way of MCA Investing